scaleoutsystems/tee-gc/README.md

 ## Known issues
 - All the services run on `localhost` with the Docker containers attaching straight to the host network.
 - The container is not setup to run the compute package in the enclave (deps are missing).
+- There is a compile error in the current version of Gramine with `debian-slim`.
+In the latest release there is a precompiled version of Gramine for Ubuntu.
+A possible solution is to try to install the "deb" package on `debian-slim` or to rebase the whole image on Ubuntu.
+The latter may break some dependencies on the other projects that are using this image.